 Tips for Managing Your Group Chat

-- If everyone has RCS, you will get read receipts and typing indicators.
+- If everyone has RCS, you’ll get read receipts, typing indicators, and better media quality.

-- For SMS/MMS groups, messages are sent as individual texts and replies may appear in separate threads for some contacts.
+- For SMS/MMS groups, messages go out as individual texts, and replies may appear in separate threads for some contacts.

-- Consider telling everyone in the group to enable RCS for the smoothest experience.
+- Encourage everyone in the group to enable RCS for the smoothest experience.

-- You can mute notifications if the conversation becomes too active.
+- Mute notifications if the conversation gets too busy, without leaving the group.

-Creating a group chat on Google Messages is simple and saves you time when you need to keep multiple people informed.
-Whether you are organizing a meetup or sharing family news, group chats help you stay connected without sending messages one by one.
-Try setting one up today and see how convenient it can be.
+Creating a group chat on Google Messages is simple and saves you real time when you need to keep several people informed at once.
+Whether you’re organizing a meetup or sharing family news, get everyone on RCS first, then set up your group and enjoy the smoother experience.